dusty-nv/jetson-containers/packages/llm/mlc/docs.md

     --max-new-tokens 128
 ```

+The `--prompt` file used controls the number of input tokens (context length) - there are generated prompt sequences under `/data/prompts` for up to 3968 tokens.
+The `--max-new-tokens` argument specifies how many output tokens the model generates for each prompt.

 ```
 AVERAGE OVER 10 RUNS:
 /data/models/mlc/ft_mqa/Llama-2-7b-chat-hf-q4f16_ft/params:  prefill_time 0.027 sec, prefill_rate 582.8 tokens/sec, decode_time 2.986 sec, decode_rate 42.9 tokens/sec
 ```

-The `--prompt` file used controls the number of input tokens (context length) - there are generated prompt sequences under `/data/prompts` for up to 3968 tokens.
-The `--max-new-tokens` argument specifies how many output tokens the model generates for each prompt.
+The prefill time is how long the model takes to process the input context before it can start generating output tokens.
+The decode rate is the speed at which it generates output tokens.